 'You have your own helmet?' he asked, attempting to outgrin the Cheshire cat.
 'Wow!
 That's great.
 Can you ... do you ride a bike?'

 'I've passed my test,' I said.
 'But I don't even own a scooter.'

 'Yeah, that'll be great.
 D'you want my mobile number?'
 I asked.
 As I spoke, my mind flew back to the only call he'd made all day.
 'That reminds me, what sort of phone do you have?
-It looked weird, more like a small wooden mirror than a smartphone.
+It looked weird, more like a wood-framed mirror than a smartphone.
 You could give me your number too, just in case something crops up.'

 For some reason my request worried him.
 'Saturday,' he said evasively.
 'I'll give you my number on Saturday.'

 I was about to protest, but he grabbed my waist and pulled me in for a kiss so passionate that it dispelled any worries I had.
 Any treacherous thoughts about his reluctance to provide me with his number, or the whirlwind of a day I'd had, fled from my brain.
 It was much too busy processing the sensation of being in his arms.

 When he finally released me, we were both panting.
 The kiss had almost silenced my sensible side, and I was very tempted to invite him into the flat.
 A small, but rapidly increasing part of my mind wanted to ask him to stay for the night.
 It was probably fortunate that, before I could catch enough breath to speak, he turned and strode off down the street.
 He gave me a cheery wave, and called, 'See you Saturday, Annabel-Anna-Annie.'